-Admission: Create a portfolio in Google Sites, share it with the program, and begins working towards goals based on admissions documents and advisor feedback.
+Admission: Create a portfolio in Google Sites, share it with the program, and begin developing goals for first year based on admissions documents and advisor feedback.

-Retention & Dismissal Policies
+Retention Policies

 Students should be self-directed.
 Your acceptance in a graduate program does not guarantee your fitness to remain in that program.
 Faculty members are responsible to ensure that only those students who continue to meet academic program standards and make adequate yearly progress toward degree completion are allowed to continue.
-Faculty members seek to identify and provide help for students in need as well as recognize outstanding student achievements.
+Faculty members seek to identify and provide help students may need as well as recognize outstanding student achievements.

-Continuous Registration
+Continuous Registration: